fopelite/VerilogGuides/windows-manual.md

 ## Installing SystemVerilog toolchain

 ### Synthesis tools
-Download the latest release of the GraphViz installer for 64-bit Windows from [gitlab.com/graphviz/graphviz](https://gitlab.com/graphviz/graphviz/-/releases).
+Grab the latest release of the GraphViz installer for 64-bit Windows from [gitlab.com/graphviz/graphviz](https://gitlab.com/graphviz/graphviz/-/releases).
+Maybe you'll have to sign up for an GitLab account in order to download the file.
-You'll search for a file named
+You'll search for a file with the following name pattern
 ```
 stable_windows_10_cmake_Release_x64_graphviz-install-[version]-win64.exe
 ```

 While running the installer, it's important you select the option `Add Graphviz to the system PATH for current user` otherwise you have to do it [manually](https://www.java.com/en/download/help/path.html).